-This tofu bolognese sauce is a very simple but delicious tomato based sauce.
+This tofu bolognese sauce is a very simple but delicious tomato-based sauce.

-Depending on your preference, add as much or as few seasonings as you like.
-I opted for fresh ingredients like onion, carrots, celery and garlic to bring in a lot of flavors as well as vegetable broth and salt and pepper.
+Depending on your preference, add as many or as few seasonings as you like.
+I opted for fresh ingredients like onion, carrots, celery, and garlic to bring in a lot of flavors as well as vegetable broth and salt and pepper.
 I only add ¼ teaspoon- you'll want to adjust that at the end to your preferences.
 As well as a pinch of sugar to cut the acidity of the tomato.

 You can also add fresh herbs or Italian seasonings.
 I chose to add one teaspoon of dried herbs and fresh parsley as garnish- adding herbs is not traditional but I love the flavor that it gives the sauce.